BenjaminBerns/TypingMaster/replit.md

    - Responsive design for mobile and desktop
    - Toast notifications for user feedback
    - Authentication-aware navigation and features
+   - Direct access to typing test for all users
-   - Landing page for new users
+   - Signup modal after first test completion for unauthenticated users

 4. **Text Management**
    - Predefined text samples for different difficulties